Piazzi/adapter/README.md

 # Code

 Simple project representing the adapter design pattern.
+For this one i created a dictionary which receives data from html or xml files, they will be converted if needed
 <br></br>